rohitsalgotra/IGDN/README.md

 # IGDN
-Info Grey Dwarf Naked Algorithm
+Info Gazzele Dwarf Naked Algorithm

 The repository consists of all the data associated with the proposed IGDN algorithm.
 Keep in mind: